-The prices paid at the world’s most exclusive car auctions can make for eye-watering reading but sometimes things escalate to a whole new level and we find ourselves looking at one of the most expensive cars ever sold.
-Here we take a look at the incredible cars that have seduced buyers in a into paying top dollar in a one-upmanship-fuelled, auction environment.
+The prices paid can make for eye-watering reading, but sometimes things escalate to a whole new level and we find ourselves looking at one of the most expensive cars ever sold.
+Here we take a look at the incredible cars that have seduced buyers into paying top dollar in a one-upmanship-fuelled, auction environment.

 Subscribe to evo magazine

 Despite extortionate prices, these examples of car design are investments for some and status symbols for others.
 Below are the most expensive cars ever to be sold at auction...

 (all prices approximate due to variances in conversion rates)

 Sold in 2018 at RM Sotheby’s Monterey sale, this Scaglietti-fettled Ferrari 250 GTO became the world’s most expensive car ever sold at auction, solidifying its place as the poster child for the expensive automobile.

 Considered to be ‘the world’s most important, desirable, and legendary motor car’, this example was one of just 36 GTOs built.
 It is said to be the most authentic and original of all 36, and to top it off, is one of only four upgraded by Scaglietti with its most aggressive and successful additions.
 Aside from this, it has a rather colourful racing history, too, holding over 15 class and overall wins to its name during the 1962-1965 seasons.

 2. Ferrari 250 GTO (1962) – £31,669,317